mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * highlights TODO: and FIXME: in comments
 * by default uses white text on a yellow background
 * highly configurable
+* to get a list of all these comments, open the Command Palette and enter
+  "TODO-Highlight: List highlighted annotations"

 ## TypeScript